fab1o/chromecast-fallback/readme.md

 # Chromecast Fallback

 ### Receiver
-An implementation of a CAF receiver that attempts to fallback when an error ocurrs.
+An implementation of a CAF receiver that attempts to fallback when an error occurs.

 1. Receiver intercepts a load request
-2. Attempts to load the first stream url
+2. Attempts to load
-3. Captures error event (Load playback fails)
+3. Captures an error event
-4. Attempts to load the next stream url
+4. Attempts to load the fallback url
-5. Go back to 2

 ### Sender
 An implementation of a sender that attempts to cast.
 It provides a **fallback** option with another URL when making a load request: